Skip to Content

 3. Visit your FIRST Park.

-Guests will still have to make a Park Pass reservation for their first park of the day, just like it’s been required since July 2020.
+Until January 9, 2024, guests still have to make a Park Pass reservation for their first park of the day, just like it’s been required since July 2020.
 They are free to go to that park when it opens and for as long as they like.

 Later in the day there are designated park hopping hours where guests can then leave the first park and go to a second one.
 Guests can then stay there until that second park closes.